buildnote/buildnote-examples-dart-cli-only/README.md

 Example use of buildnote in dart project.

-The build collects test results and workflow data (via GitHub API) using CLI only.
+The build collects test results and workflow data using CLI only (via GitHub API and personal access token).

 This example uses:
 - Buildnote config (`buildnote.json`)